-An additional 30% depreciation deduction is allowed for qualified property placed in service after September 10, 2001.
+An additional 30% depreciation deduction is allowed for qualified property placed in service during the tax year.
 See the instructions for line 14 for the definition of qualified property and how to figure the deduction.
 This special depreciation allowance is included in the overall limit on depreciation and section 179 expense deduction for passenger automobiles.
-However, the limit is increased for passenger automobiles for which the special depreciation allowance is claimed.
+However, the limit is increased for passenger automobiles (except for qualified Liberty Zone property) for which the special depreciation allowance is claimed.
 See the instructions for lines 26 and 27 for details on the limit.
 Enter on line 25 your total special depreciation allowance for all listed property.